aquasecurity/trivy/docs/docs/advanced/plugins.md

 Since scan results are passed to the plugin via standard input, plugins must be capable of handling standard input.

+!!! warning
+    To avoid Trivy hanging, you need to read all data from `Stdin` before the plugin exits successfully or stops with an error code.

 While the example passes JSON to the plugin, other formats like SBOM can also be passed (e.g., `--format cyclonedx`).

 If a plugin requires flags or other arguments, they can be passed using `--output-plugin-arg`.